The Count of Monte Cristo (Wildhorn musical): Act I

-When the prison guards discover Faria has died they put him in a body bag.
-When they leave to get a cart to wheel the body out, Dantès switches places with the corpse.
-The guards return and, not noticing the difference, throw Dantès into the sea.
+After Faria’s death, prison guards place his body in a sack.
+While they leave to retrieve a cart, Dantès switches places with the corpse.
+Unaware of the deception, the guards cast the sack into the sea.

-Dantès is picked up by a pirate ship, captained by the smuggler Luisa Vampa.
-Vampa forces Dantès to knife fight with Jacopo, a member of the crew.
-Due to his training with Faria, Dantès easily defeats his opponent, but refuses to kill him.
-Vampa allows both men to live, and Jacopo vows to serve Dantès forever.
-Dantès asks the pirates to drop him and Jacopo off on the island of Monte Cristo ("Pirates - Truth Or Dare").
+Dantès survives and is rescued by a pirate ship commanded by the smuggler Luisa Vampa.
+To test him, Vampa forces Dantès to fight Jacopo, a member of the crew, in a knife duel.
+Drawing upon Faria’s training, Dantès defeats Jacopo but spares his life.
+Impressed, Vampa allows both men to live, and Jacopo pledges lifelong loyalty to Dantès.
+At Dantès’ request, the pirates set him and Jacopo ashore on the island of Monte Cristo (“Pirates – Truth or Dare”).